yicheng-gong/master_project/README.md

 to generate train and val datasets from DVI2K with given upscale factors(options: 2, 4).

 ## Train Super Resolution Network
+1. Change the path to 'SuperResolution' folder.
-1. Open the Visdom Server
+2. Open the Visdom Server.
 ```
 python -m visdom.server
 ```
-2. Run the train code
+3. Run the train code.
 ```
 python train_gan.py